kellykohlleffel/Fivetran_Connector_SDK/examples/quick_start_examples/weather/README.md

 1. Check the [National Weather Service API Documentation](https://www.weather.gov/documentation/services-web-api)
 2. Review the [Fivetran Connector SDK Documentation](https://fivetran.com/docs/connectors/connector-sdk)
 3. Contact your organization's Fivetran administrator

-I'll create two visualizations for the weather data focusing on temperature trends.
-Here's the section for the README:

 ## Using the new Weather dataset - Visualization 1: Temperature Variation by Time of Day